josefinelofgren/react-meeting-log/README.md

 # React meeting log

-This app uses Firebase as a database.
+This app is built with React/Bootstrap and uses Firebase as a database.
 The application is deployed at github pages.

 ## Run app live